osrf/gazebo_tutorials/gzweb_install/tutorial.md

 * To generate thumbnails manually, run the script with the `-t` flag, i.e.:

         ./deploy.sh -t

+    >Note: This spins up a gzserver with a camera for capturing screenshots of models.
+So make sure there is rendering support and no background gzerver process running (or set a different `GAZEBO_MASTER_URI` in the terminal).

 * If you'll use gzweb on mobile devices, you can create coarse versions of all models, which are lighter to load (50% of original quality).
 If generated, these meshes will automatically be used on mobile devices.
 If you've already ran `./deploy.sh -m`, run just: